schu34/schu34.github.io/index.md

 title: Matthew Schupack | About
 ---
 # About
-I love finding simple, elegant solutions to problems small and large.
-If I'm not programming you'll probably find me playing drums, out taking photos or learning something new about machine leaning.
+I'm a full stack web developer with strong experience transforming ideas into flexible maintainable software.
+I've worked on everything from hacking together proof of concept prototypes in an afternoon to architecting and building complex, production grade software over many months.
+If I’m not coding (which is rare) you’ll probably find me performing around Brooklyn with my band, Violets are Wet, or trying a new restaurant with my girlfriend.

 ### Education